ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 There are several solutions for situations where the consumer processes events slower than the producer sends them.
 This is not a problem for _pull_ models because the consumer is the initiator of the exchange.
 In _push_ models, the producer usually has no way to determine the rate of sending events, so the consumer may receive more events than it can handle.
 This performance mismatch can be resolved by backpressure on the consumer or the producer.

-In synchronous, imperative code, blocking calls serve as a natural form of back pressure that forces the caller to wait.

 There are several ways to deal with the backpressure on the consumer side: